Where to Begin when Developing a New Mobile Game

 C. How you will differentiate yourself

-Only once you know there’s a specific audience that is big enough, financially accessible, and interested in the intended product you are about to create should you proceed with its development.
+Only once you know there’s a specific audience that is big enough, financially accessible, and interested in the intended product you are about to create, should you proceed developing a new mobile game?

 Diagram explaining core and secondary motivations of mobile game players, highlighting categories like achievement, mastery, social, and creativity.